asantoma/cryptography-notes/understanding-cryptography/02-des.md

 ## Overview

-Main DES features:
-* symmetric cipher
-* block cipher
-* 64-bit block size
+AES is a symmetric block cipher with 64-bit block size and 56-bit key size.
-* 56-bit key size

 DES is an iterative algorithm, with encryption being handled in 16 rounds each performing the same operation.
 The subkey $k_{i}$ for each round is derived from the main key $k$.
 The underlying structure of DES is called a *Feistel network*.